 The healthcare professional does the following steps to get blood samples from you:

-1. The healthcare professional will wrap a band which is elastic around your upper arm.
+- The healthcare professional will wrap a band that is elastic around your upper arm.

-8. Pressure is then applied to gauze or cotton.
-Secure with a band aid.
+- Pressure is then applied to gauze or cotton.
+Secure with a band-aid.

-Most of the tests are employing a monocional antibody, it is precise to the β-subunitof hCG.
-This process is to make sure that the test will not yield false positive by confusing the Human Corionic Gonadotrophin or hCG with FSH and LH.
+Most of the tests are employing a monocional antibody, which is precise to the β-subunit of hCG.
+This process is to make sure that the test will not yield false positives by confusing the Human Corionic Gonadotrophin or hCG with FSH and LH.